Bikeman868/Gravity/README.md

 This is an OWIN based service.
 The source code as-is will run on IIS but you can easily customize it to run on Apache, self host (.exe) etc as supported by OWIN.

+I wrote this load-balancer because Nginx is not flexible or customizable enough and provides very little visibility into what's happening within the load balancer.

+Gravity can do most of the things that Nginx can do.
+The big difference is that Gravity is a request pipeline comprising nodes that can be combined into a request processing graph.
+Requests enter at the left side of the graph, progress through the nodes and reach a server at the right hand side.
+Requests and responses stream through the graph in both directions simultanously.
+Many different types of graph node are provided and each one is configurable resulting in almost infinite possibilities.

 ### Dashboard

-The Gravity server contains a dashboard page that is refreshed periodically and looks like the screenshot below with using the test configuration checked into the source code.
+The Gravity server contains dashboard pages that is refreshed periodically and looks like the screenshot below with using the test configuration checked into the source code.

 ![Gravity dashboard](dashboard.png)

 You can configure a graph of nodes that define how requests are processed and link these nodes together in arbirtary ways.
-Any node can have its 'disabled' property set to temporarily turn it off this can be useful for example when you want to remove a server from the load balancer for maintenance or put up a maintenance mssage when the whole site is down for maintenance.
+Any node can have its `disabled` property set to temporarily turn it off this can be useful for example when you want to remove a server from the load balancer for maintenance or put up a maintenance mssage when the whole site is down for maintenance.

-The nodes draw in a dimmed grey color when they are disabled or offline because health checks failed.
+The nodes draw in a dimmed grey color when they are offline because health checks failed.
 Active nodes are color coded by their function to make the diagram easier to understand at a glance.